North British Railway: Branches around the Campsie Hills

 Early on, in 1848, the Edinburgh and Glasgow Railway had opened a branch line to Lennoxtown from near the present-day Lenzie.
 This was extended in 1866–1867 by the Blane Valley Railway to a station near Killearn.
 In 1877–1879 the Kelvin Valley Railway was opened from Maryhill to Kilsyth; the dominant traffic was iron ore and smelted iron from the ironworks at Kilsyth.

 North of the Campsie Fells the independent Forth and Clyde Junction Railway opened in 1856 from Balloch to Stirling, passing through largely agricultural terrain.
 The company leased its line to the NBR in 1866, but stayed in existence, simply receiving and distributing the lease charge, until the grouping of the railways in 1923.

 This left a gap between the "Killearn" station and the Forth and Clyde line, and after some years the Strathendrick and Aberfoyle Railway was authorised to close the gap and extend to Aberfoyle.
 The line opened in 1882, but the company lost money and sold its line to the NBR in 1891.
 The Blane Valley Railway was absorbed by the NBR at the same time.
 The original Lennoxtown branch had passed to the NBR with the Edinburgh and Glasgow Railway in 1865.

 On 2 July 1888, the Kilsyth and Bonnybridge railway opened.
 It was intended mainly for the iron ore and finished iron products of Bairds' plant at Kilsyth, and the NBR was grudging about the potential of the line for other purposes.
 It was in effect an extension of the Kelvin Valley Railway at Kilsyth, although the Caledonian Railway exploited it connection at the eastern end, which connected through to Larbert.

 From 1891

-With the huge adverse publicity about the congestion and inadequate accommodation at Waverley station after the opening of the Forth Bridge, the NBR obtained agreement to develop the site, and an Act was passed on 5 August 1891 Act to enlarge the station and quadruple the line through Calton Tunnel and westward to Saughton Junction (then named Corstorphine).
-The work at Waverley progressed slowly, and an Act for extension of time had to be sought in 1894.
+With the huge adverse publicity about the congestion and inadequate accommodation at Waverley station after the opening of the Forth Bridge, the NBR obtained agreement to develop the site, and the North British Railway (Waverley Station, &c.)
+Act 1891 (54 & 55 Vict. c. cxcii) was passed on 5 August 1891 to enlarge the station and quadruple the line through Calton Tunnel and westward to Saughton Junction (then named Corstorphine).
+The work at Waverley progressed slowly, and the North British Railway Act 1894 (57 & 58 Vict. c. clii) had to be sought for an extension of time.
 It was in fact 1899 before the improvements considered to be required were all in place.